Health Care for the Homeless Program

 ACHCHP provides case management and referrals in two mobile medical clinics, visiting shelters, meal sites, transitional and recovery housing programs.
 For information about mobile clinic sites, please phone 510-532-1930.

 ACHCHP also makes referrals to a wide range of medical providers, including the Alameda Health System, the Alameda County Clinic Consortium, and other free, volunteer, community and mobile clinics.
 ACHCHP community health workers provide access to dental, optometry, specialized medical care, mental health, substance abuse treatment, food, shelters, legal and social services referrals, and case management services.

 Se habla español, y ofrecemos servicios de salud gratis para jornaleros indocumentados en tres centros de jornaleros, en Hayward, Fruitvale (Oakland) y Berkeley.
 Favor de llamarnos a (510) 532-1930, lunes a viernes, 9-5.

-Our mission is to treat homeless persons with respect and kindness, providing them with the best quality health care possible, and provide access to comprehensive medical and social services, partnering with community resources in our common struggle to improve health and end inequality and homelessness.
+Our mission is to treat people experiencing homelessness with respect and kindness, providing them with the best quality health care possible, and provide access to medical and social services, partnering with community resources in our common struggle to improve health and end inequality and homelessness.